 Dinner – It’s rare for me to recommend two table service restaurants in a single 1-day plan, but that’s exactly what I’m going to do here, as I recommend eating at whichever of the two restaurants above where you didn’t do lunch.
 If money or Disney Dining Plan credits are an issue, split meals and go just for the ambiance.
 If you’re staying this late at Disney’s Hollywood Studios, a long table service meal is a good way to kill some time.

-Star Wars: A Galactic Spectacular – The new Star Wars fireworks show debuted in Summer 2016, and it’s different than its predecessor.
+Star Wars: A Galactic Spectacular – The new Star Wars fireworks show debuted last summer, and it’s different than its predecessor.
 There’s less pyro, but more projections and other effects.
 Not necessarily better or worse, but (like we said) different.
 We really enjoyed both, and highly recommend seeing the new show.
 Note that unlike Symphony in the Stars (the previous show), the experience is not nearly as good from outside of the park.

 Neon Jungle – Take the time for a slow stroll out of the park upon exiting, taking your time to look at and photograph all the beautiful neon signs.
 The good news here is that even though it’ll be dark out, the neon is so bright that it’s easy to photograph at night.

 As compared to our other 1-Day Disney Parks Itineraries, this one is lame.
 I know that.
-The problem is, there isn’t much strategy required, nor are there many cool little things to stop and see.
-Disney’s Hollywood Studios is a park that will be great in a couple of years, but right now it’s just experiencing some growing pains.
+The problem is, there isn’t a ton of strategy required, nor are there many cool little things to stop and see.
+If there’s any day you want to sleep in, make it the day you visit Disney’s Hollywood Studios.
+Whereas it’s pretty important to rope drop the other 3 parks at Walt Disney World, your touring plan for Disney’s Hollywood Studios can be much more laid back.
+This is a park that will be great in a couple of years, but right now it’s just experiencing some growing pains.

 What would you include in your ideal day in Disney’s Hollywood Studios?
 Would you recommend visiting Disney’s Hollywood Studios to a first-timer given the current state of the park?
 If you haven’t visited Walt Disney World, what do you plan on doing?
 Share your questions and thoughts in the comments!